 Start out with this DIY side shirring dress from t-shirt.
 However, there are more t-shirt to dress projects to explore.
 In the end, it’s just a tee shirt that you’re practicing with.

 In this refashion tutorial, learn how to reconstruct a DIY side shirring dress from a t-shirt.
-Follow this upcycle project so that you can also recycle old clothes into new clothes.
+Follow the best t-shirt upcycle idea so that you can also learn exciting ways to recycle old clothes into new clothes.

 The skintight dress silhouette helps to accentuate the natural curved lines on your body.
 Furthermore, the side shirring incorporates texture into the dress that lends to the gorgeous look.

 In addition, the asymmetrical tulip skirt bottom displays a slimming effect that really showcases your sexy legs with a flawless look.
 As a result, I was truly impressed by this DIY side shirring dress from t-shirt design.

 The t-shirt into dress appears to be an advanced project; however, this DIY tutorial truly showcases how to make a dress without a pattern.
 The upcycle transformation teaches how to make a DIY side shirring dress with step-by-step instructions for you to follow along.

 Is this your first attempt a refashioning old clothes into something new?
 If so, then this beginners sewing project is perfect for you.